anoopjayaram/i2c-Driver/README.md

 PROGRAM PROTEUS SIMULATION

 The character 'S' and 'M' is the data which is sent from Master to Slave device.
+The data frame format can be viewed from the i2c Debugger window.

 ![i2c circuit output](https://github.com/anoopjayaram/i2c-Driver/assets/66719752/00af842e-1d04-4658-934a-b1b38588354e)